 - (1) Except as provided in section (3) of the rule, within two business days (48 hours) after the excavator notifies the Oregon Utility Notification Center of a proposed excavation, the operator or its designated agent shall: - (a) Mark with reasonable accuracy all of its locatable underground facilities within the area of proposed excavation.
 All marks shall indicate the name, initials or logo of the operator of the underground facilities, and the width of the facility if it is greater than two (2) inches; - (b) Provide marks to the excavator of the unlocatable underground facilities in the area of proposed excavation, using the best information available including as-constructed drawings or other facility records that are maintained by the facility operator; or - (c) Notify the excavator that the operator does not have any underground facilities in the area of the proposed excavation.
-Acceptable notifications must include locate request call back information and if done with an AVR (Automated Voice Response) must have a repeat option and a call back number to hear the information again. - (2) Operators of abandoned facilities shall mark said facilities to the standards of locatable facilities or unlocatable facilities.
+Acceptable notifications must include locate request call back information and if done with an AVR (Automated Voice Response) must have a repeat option and a call back number to hear the information again. - (2) Operators of abandoned facilities shall mark said facilities to the standards of locatable facilities or unlocatable facilities. - (3) An operator shall mark any abandoned underground facility that is known to it with a capital letter "A" inside of a circle, using the appropriate operator color and identification. - (4) An operator of any out-of-service underground facility shall mark such facility in the same way it marks an underground facility that is in service. - (5) If an excavator uses offset marking, the excavator shall correctly measure the amount of offset, so that the excavator can reestablish the location of underground facilities where originally marked.

-- (3) An operator shall mark any abandoned underground facility that is known to it with a capital letter "A" inside of a circle, using the appropriate operator color and identification. - (4) An operator of any out-of-service underground facility shall mark such facility in the same way it marks an underground facility that is in service. - (5) If an excavator uses offset marking, the excavator shall correctly measure the amount of offset, so that the excavator can reestablish the location of underground facilities where originally marked. - (6) If the excavator notifies the operator of underground facilities discovered during an excavation in response to an emergency, the operator of underground facilities shall comply with section (1) of this rule as soon as possible. - (7) Underground facilities shall be marked in accordance with the following designated color code: - (a) RED Electric power lines, cables or conduit, and lighting cables. - (b) YELLOW Gas, oil, steam, petroleum, or other hazardous liquid or gaseous materials. - (c) ORANGE Communications, cable TV, alarm or signal lines, cables or conduits. - (d) BLUE Water, irrigation, and slurry lines. - (e) GREEN Sewers, drainage facilities or other drain lines. - (f) WHITE Pre-marking of the outer limits of the proposed excavation or marking the centerline and width of proposed lineal installations of buried facilities. - (g) PINK Temporary Survey Markings.
+- (6) If the excavator notifies the operator of underground facilities discovered during an excavation in response to an emergency, the operator of underground facilities shall comply with section (1) of this rule as soon as possible. - (7) Underground facilities shall be marked in accordance with the following designated color code: - (a) RED -- Electric power lines, cables or conduit, and lighting cables. - (b) YELLOW -- Gas, oil, steam, petroleum, or other hazardous liquid or gaseous materials. - (c) ORANGE -- Communications, cable TV, alarm or signal lines, cables or conduits. - (d) BLUE -- Water, irrigation, and slurry lines. - (e) GREEN -- Sewers, drainage facilities or other drain lines. - (f) WHITE -- Pre-marking of the outer limits of the proposed excavation or marking the centerline and width of proposed lineal installations of buried facilities. - (g) PINK -- Temporary Survey Markings. - (h) PURPLE Slurry and reclaimed. - (8) In areas of ongoing excavation or construction operators shall mark newly installed underground facilities immediately upon placement. - (9) Except while making minor repairs to existing non-conductive, unlocatable facilities, an operator burying non-conductive, unlocatable facilities within the public rights-of-way or utility easements shall place a tracer wire or other similar conductive marking tape or device with the facility to allow for later location and marking.

-- (h) PURPLE Slurry and reclaimed. - (8) In areas of continuing excavation or construction operators shall mark newly installed underground facilities immediately upon placement. - (9) Except while making minor repairs to existing non-conductive, unlocatable facilities, an operator burying non-conductive, unlocatable facilities within the public rights-of-way or utility easements shall place a tracer wire or other similar conductive marking tape or device with the facility to allow for later location and marking. - (10) An operator of underground drainage lines is not required to indicate the presence of those facilities if the existence and route of those facilities can be clearly determined from the presence of other visible facilities, such as manholes, catch basins, inlets, outlets, junction boxes, storm drains or permanent marking devices. - (11) Provide the excavator the best description available to the operator of the underground drainage lines in the area of the proposed excavation including as-constructed drawings, or other facility maps that are maintained by the facility operator; or - (12) Contact the person requesting locates and agree on a time, prior to the beginning of the proposed project, for exchange of the information required under paragraph (10) or paragraph (11) of this rule.
+(10) An operator of underground drainage lines is not required to indicate the presence of those facilities if the existence and route of those facilities can be determined from the presence of other visible facilities, such as manholes, catch basins, inlets, outlets, junction boxes, storm drains or permanent marking devices.